Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Your strength is limited.

-We must aim towards being able to go through all kinds of situations well.
 Some of us are not able to cope well even in relatively easy contexts.
 Consider God’s reply to Jeremiah after he complained to the Lord about the difficulties he was going through.

 Jeremiah 12:5